Providing Buteyko teacher training for healthcare professionals since 2003.

 The BBA is an association of healthcare professionals who wish to promote and support best practice of Buteyko.

-Although based in the UK their members are found in 14 different counties.
-Professions represented within the BBA membership include physiotherapists, nurses, medical doctors, osteopaths, chiropractors and many others.
-Their annual Study Day and AGM is usually held in London.
+Although based in the UK their members are found all over the world.
+Professions represented within the BBA membership include physiotherapists, nurses, medical doctors, osteopaths and chiropractors.
+The annual Study Day and AGM is usually held in London.

 For further information visit the BBA website.